Testing, Release, and Security Lifecycle

-Pivotal releases, patches, and supports multiple versions of Ops Manager simultaneously.
+Pivotal releases, patches, and supports multiple versions of Ops Manager and runtime products simultaneously.
 This section explains the versioning and support conventions Pivotal follows.

-Pivotal numbers Ops Manager releases following a semantic versioning format, X.Y.Z, where X and Y indicate major and minor releases, and Z designates patch releases.
-Major and minor releases change Ops Manager functionality.
+Pivotal numbers releases following a semantic versioning format, X.Y.Z, where X and Y indicate major and minor releases, and Z designates patch releases.
+Major and minor releases change functionality.
 Patch releases are backward-compatible security patches or bug fixes.
 For more information about semantic versioning, see the Semantic Versioning 2.0.0 website.